naiyerasif/site/src/content/post/2023/2023-09-20-21-12-11-custom-nodejs-version-on-codebuild.md

 category: "update"
 ---

-<abbr title="Today I learned">TIL</abbr> that Amazon Linux [runtime](https://docs.aws.amazon.com/codebuild/latest/userguide/available-runtimes.html) comes with [n](https://github.com/tj/n), a Node.js version manager, out of box.
+Today I learned that Amazon Linux [runtime](https://docs.aws.amazon.com/codebuild/latest/userguide/available-runtimes.html) comes with [n](https://github.com/tj/n), a Node.js version manager, out of box.
 So, if you needed Node.js 17 on Amazon Linux 2 `x86_64 standard:5.0` (which comes with Node.js 18), you can install it with `n` during the `install` phase in your [buildspec.yml](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) file.

 ```yml {5,10..11} caption="buildspec.yml"
 version: 0.2